 We begin each Coaching Program by inviting you into an exploratory conversation that's designed to introduce us to one another.
 It’s important for us to assess whether together we might become trustworthy companions for the learning journeys ahead.
 And to talk a bit about what the tailor-made aspects of your unique learning journeys might be all about, especially what we will need to do to be responsive to both the obstacles and the opportunities you're likely to encounter.

 step 2: EDUCATional experiences

-In Step 2, we turn our attention to discovering the kinds of new educational experiences you need to focus on.
+In Step 2, we turn our attention to discovering the kinds of educational experiences you need to focus on.
 In particular, we look to understand more about the personal issues and opportunities that are currently challenging you.
 And the kinds of opportunities that are asking for something new from you.
 Perhaps you're embarrassed by a chronic family conflict.
 Perhaps someone in your life is offering you a chance to realize a dream you didn't know you had.
-Or, even stranger, perhaps some distant geopolitical conflict in the Middle East or a global dilemma like climate change is worrying you in ways you never thought possible.
+Or, even stranger, perhaps some distant geopolitical conflict in the Middle East or a global dilemma like climate change is worrying you in ways that you never thought possible.
 Whatever emerges, in Step 2, we we’re looking to create three things: